 Those of us with long hair will probably want to tie our hair up for the swimming, thermal suites, and treatments.
 You might also want to wear a headband to keep your hair off your face in the steam rooms.

 All spas will have fresh water available through the spa area, particularly around any thermal suites.
 I highly recommend you stay hydrated on your spa day as you will stimulating the body through treatments, thermal experiences and exercise.
 If you prefer you could carry your own water bottle to make sure you stay topped up on hydration.

 16. Healthy Snacks

-You almost certainly be able to purchase food at your spa day.
+You almost certainly be able to purchase food on your spa day.
 Depending on your package you might have lunch or afternoon tea included.
 However, I also like to pack a small healthy snack such as a box of nuts just in case I need a little top up of energy.

 Buy it – Graze Travel Snacks

 Some spas don’t allow phones at all, others only allow them if they are kept on silent mode.
-Either way, if you are at a spa where headphones and phones are allowed be mindful of other guests and keep music and sound to an absolute minimum.
+Either way, if you are at a spa where headphones and phones are allowed to be mindful of other guests and keep music and sound to an absolute minimum.